djrochford/fsa/README.md

 #### Methods

-* `accepts`: str -> boolean, `my_dfa.accepts("some string")` returns `True` if my_dfa accepts "some string", and `False` otherwise.
+* `accepts`: str -> boolean, `my_dfa.accepts("some string")` returns `True` if my_dfa accepts `"some string"`, and `False` otherwise.
 Will raise a ValueError exception is the string contains symbols that aren't in the DFA's alphabet.

 * `encode`: -> str.
 Let A be the language accepted by my_dfa. `my_dfa.encode()` returns a regex string that generates A. That regex string is liable to be much more complicated than necessary; maybe I'll figure out how to improve on average simplicity, eventually.
-Note that the regex language I use is much simpler than the standard python regex language (though it is technically equivalent in expressive power).
-See the `fit` method in the [NFA](#NFA) section for more details.
+See the `fit` method in the [NFA](#NFA) section for more details on the regex syntax.

 * `non_determinize`: -> NFA.`my_dfa.non_determinize()` returns an NFA that accepts the same language as my_dfa.

-* `cf_grammarize`: -> CFG. `my_dfa.cf_grammarize()` returns a CFG whose language is exactly the on accepted by my_dfa.

 ### NFA
 Arguments: